1922 regnal list of Ethiopia: Responses to the regnal list

-Contemporary historian Manfred Kropp described the regnal list as an artfully woven document developed as a rational and scientific attempt by an educated Ethiopian from the early 20th century to reconcile historical knowledge of Ethiopia.
+Contemporary historian Manfred Kropp described the regnal list as an artfully woven document, a rational and scientific attempt by an educated Ethiopian in the early 20th century to reconcile Ethiopia's historical knowledge.
 Kropp noted that the regnal list has often been viewed by historians as little more than an example of a vague notion of historical tradition in north-east Africa.
-He added that the working methods and sources used by the author of the list remain unclear.
+He added that the methods and sources used by the list's author remain unclear.
 Kropp further stated that despite some rulers' names having astonishing similarities to those of Egyptian and Meroitic/Kushite rulers, there has been little attempt to critically examine the regnal list in relation to other Ethiopian sources.
-He noted that Tafari's regnal list was the first Ethiopian regnal list that attempted to provide names of kings from the 970th year of the world's creation onwards without any chronological gaps.
+He noted that Tafari's regnal list was the first Ethiopian regnal list to attempt to provide the names of kings from the 970th year of the world's creation onwards, without any chronological gaps.
 In particular, it was the first Ethiopian regnal list to consistently fill in all dates from the time of Solomon to the Zagwe dynasty.
-Kropp felt that the regnal list was a result of incorporating non-native traditions of "Aethiopia" into native Ethiopian history.
+Kropp felt that the regnal list resulted from the incorporation of non-native traditions of "Aethiopia" into native Ethiopian history.

 Egyptologist E. A. Wallis Budge (1857–1934) was dismissive of the claims of great antiquity made by the Abyssinians, whom he described as having a "passionate desire to be considered a very ancient nation", which had been aided by the "vivid imagination of their scribes" who borrowed traditions from the Semites (such as Yamanites, Himyarites and Hebrews) and modified them to "suit [their] aspirations".
 He noted the lack of pre-Christian regnal lists and believed there was no 'kingdom' of Abyssinia/Ethiopia until the time of king Zoskales (c.
 200 AD).
 Budge additionally noted that all extant manuscripts date to the 17th–19th centuries and believed that any regnal lists found in them originated from Arab and Coptic writers.
 Budge felt the 1922 regnal list "proves" that "almost all kings of Abyssinia were of Asiatic origin" and descended from "Southern or Northern Semites" before the reign of Yekuno Amlak.
 However, native Ethiopian rule before Yekuno Amlak is evidenced by the kingdoms of D'mt (c.
 980–400 BC) and Aksum (c.
 150 BC–960 AD), as well as by the rule of the Zagwe dynasty.